 - 1. Be seniors.
 (They must have at least ninety hours of credit.) - 2.
 Have been registered in the College of Education and Human Development for at least three semesters. - 3.
-Pass all parts of PRAXIS I PPST in Reading, Writing, and Mathematics. - 4.
-Have a cumulative or degree grade point average of 2.5 and a 2.5 cumulative or degree grade point average in work completed at Southeastern. - Have completed and earned a grade of "C" or better in all required professional courses: Education and Educational Psychology. - 6.
-Have completed and earned a grade of "C" or better in all required courses in their first teaching fields.
+Pass all parts of PRAXIS I PPST in Reading, Writing, and Mathematics. - Have a cumulative or degree grade point average of 2.5 and a 2.5 cumulative or degree grade point average in work completed at Southeastern. - Have completed and earned a grade of "C" or better in all required professional courses: Education and Educational Psychology. - Have completed and earned a grade of "C" or better in all required courses in their first teaching fields.
 These courses are identified with a single dagger on the curriculum sheet. - 7.
 Pass PRAXIS II examinations in Principles of Learning and Teaching and Content Specialty Area Tests. - 8.
-Have completed Education 201 and 211 with a grade of "B" or better. - 9.
-Have completed the final methods course (ECE 422, EDUC 415, EDUC 484, EDUC 490) at Southeastern with a grade of "C" or better. - 10.
+Have completed Education 201 and 211 or 203 and 212 with a grade of "B" or better. - Have completed the final methods course (ECE 422, EDUC 415, EDUC 484, EDUC 490) at Southeastern with a grade of "C" or better. - 10.
 Have completed an approved Developing Level portfolio. - 11.
-Apply for student teaching one semester prior to the semester during which they plan to do their student teaching.
+Apply for student teaching one semester prior to the semester during which the applicant plans to student teach.
+Applications are accepted during the third and fourth weeks of the Fall and Spring semesters, but not during the summer.
 The Director of Student Teaching will assign the grade or subject and the supervising teachers under whom the students will work. - 12.
 Have approval of the Director of Student Teaching. - 13.
 Have a statement from their Department Head certifying that they are competent in the subject matter in which they are seeking certification.